MichaelCurrin/jekyll-actions-quickstart/README.md

 - [Bundler](https://bundler.io)

-## Remote setup
+## Deployment
+> How to deploy this project using GH Actions and GH Pages

-The part which makes this project run on GitHub Actions and not the standard GH Pages flow is the workflow file - see [jekyll.yml](/.github/workflows/jekyll.yml).
-You do not need to modify this file, but you do need to set a token for it to use - see below.
+The part which makes this project run on GitHub Actions is the workflow file - see [jekyll.yml](/.github/workflows/jekyll.yml).
+You do _not_ need to modify that file, but, you do need to _set a token_ for it to use - see below.

 How to setup as a GitHub Pages site: